Preservation Awards Application FAQs

 - Lessons learned

 Describe the project’s scope of work clearly and completely.
-If you are nominating a project with multiple components, be sure to include an explanation of each of the project’s elements.
+If you are nominating a project with multiple components, please include an explanation of each of the project’s elements.
 Remember to coordinate with other members of the project team, if needed.

-Use a range of descriptive, high-quality images.
-The photos that accompany the application are often the only way that the jury can visualize a project.
-In addition to historic views and before/after shots, please include construction photographs and other images with people in them, as these will help bring the story to life.
+Use a range of descriptive, high-quality images and videos.
+The media assets that accompany the application are often the only way that the jury can visualize a project.
+In addition to historic views and before/after shots, please include photographs of the project in process and other images with people in them, as these will help bring the story to life.
 Detailed instructions are included in the application itself.

 What types of projects are eligible?

 Projects must be located in Los Angeles County and completed by the time the application is submitted.
-Construction projects must meet the Secretary of the Interior’s Standards for the Treatment of Historic Properties, and cultural landscape projects must follow the Secretary of the Interior’s Guidelines for the Treatment of Cultural Landscapes.
+Construction projects should meet the Secretary of the Interior’s Standards for the Treatment of Historic Properties, and cultural landscape projects should follow the Secretary of the Interior’s Guidelines for the Treatment of Cultural Landscapes.

 The following are eligible for a Conservancy Preservation Award: